 The suspension is then obtained more by doubling up the legs than by raising the body off the ground.
 Longer the period of suspension the faster and more fatigue in the gallop.

 5. Gaited Horses-The pace

 The pace is the fifth horse gait in the horse riding or horse show.
 In trot of a horse, two opposite legs move diagonally at the same time.
-The two legs on the same side move at the same time, in the pace.
+The two legs on the same side move at the same time, at the pace.
 In most horse breeds the trot is common but in some breeds (Icelanding Breeds) pace is common.
-The pace is easier for the riding of horses and to carry wounded persons or animals.
+The pace is easier for the riding of horses and carrying wounded persons or animals.
 The speed of pacer is faster than that of trotters in horses.

 6. Gaited Horses-The Slow Gait

-The gait of the horse follows the similar sequence of movement of the walk but the rhythm and collection of the movement are different from the walk is generally called slow gait.
+The gait of the horse follows a similar sequence of movement of the walk but the rhythm and collection of the movement are different from the walk is generally called slow gait.
 The harness racing is the present name of slow gait.
 In this slow gait, the two legs of the left side move first, and the two legs of the right side move later on.
 The speed of two-beat slow gait is sometimes faster than the trot.

 7. Gaited Horses-The Rack